ARCIPEDIA · FAMILY OFFICE

 How it actually works

 In the US, Regulation D’s Rule 506(b) permits up to 35 non-accredited but “sophisticated” investors in a private offering — the determination is fact-specific, based on the investor’s knowledge and experience.
-Other jurisdictions have parallel concepts (UK’s “self-certified sophisticated investor,” Australia’s wholesale-client regime).
+Other jurisdictions have parallel concepts (UK’s “self-certified member,” Australia’s wholesale-client regime).
 The label is also used informally to describe HNW members whose financial sophistication exceeds typical retail investors.

 What it means for you